iliya-hajjar/micro-brewery/README.md

 ### Improvementa

-1- Complete test for all services
+- Complete tests for all services

-2-
+- Add CI/CD pipeline
+- Add precommit to apply flake8 and black
+- Add manager to all SqlAlchemy based services to have migrations